-This means that in order to get a payday loan you need not put up any collateral like you would when financing a vehicle.
+This means that in order to get a payday loan you need not put up any collateral like you would with car finance.
 Payday loans have been gathering a lot of negative publicity as their popularity has increased over recent years.

 New regulations protect borrowers